The Scottsboro Boys (musical): Synopsis

 A year later, they are still in prison.
 Haywood learns to write, and shares his short story ("Make Friends With the Truth").
 The next trial gets under way in the spring of 1933.
 Public outrage over the trial has grown, especially in the North.
 They are given a New York lawyer, Samuel Leibowitz, to represent them to court ("That's Not The Way We Do Things").
 During the trial, Ruby Bates, one of the girls, surprises the court and admits that the boys are innocent ("Never Too Late").
 But, upon cross-examination, the Southern District Attorney makes antisemitic claims that Ruby Bates' change of heart was purchased by Leibowitz ("Financial Advice").

 While the boys sit in a holding cell, waiting for the verdict, they talk about what they will do when the trial is over, believing that they can't be found guilty of crime that never happened.
 They talk about heading North, but the Interlocutor reminds them that they belong in the South ("Southern Days").
 The boys are found guilty again and are sent back to prison.
 Haywood tries to escape in order to see his mother before she dies ("Commencing in Chattanooga (Reprise)"), but he's quickly caught.

 As time passes, Leibowitz continues to appeal the verdict.
 In every trial, the boys are found guilty.
 Even the other girl, Victoria Price, begins to buckle ("Alabama Ladies (Reprise)"), tired of being dragged to repeated trials, but she never recants her testimony.
 One of the boys, Ozie Powell, is shot in the head after assaulting a guard and is left brain-damaged.
 By 1937, four of the youngest boys are released, but the other five remain in prison.
 Haywood wonders if he will ever get justice, and the Interlocutor advises him to be patient ("It's gonna take time").
 Finally, Haywood is brought up for parole in front of the governor of Alabama, but will not be given parole unless he pleads guilty ("Zat So?")
 He defiantly refuses ("You Can't Do Me").
-Haywood dies twenty-one years later in prison.
+Haywood dies twenty-two years later in prison.
 As the show ends, the Interlocutor calls for the finale.
 The boys appear dressed in full-blown Minstrel attire and blackface, alternating between a high-energy closing number and solemnly relating how their experiences in prison left them unable to leave normal lives, leading to careers of unemployment, addiction, suicide and tragedy.
 The Interlocutor calls for the cakewalk, but the boys refuse, wiping off their make-up in defiance, and disappear. ("The Scottsboro Boys").

 The scene fades back to the bus stop, just as the bus arrives.
 The lady, who is, in fact, Rosa Parks, boards the bus.
 The driver, who is revealed to be the Interlocutor, tells her to move to the back of the bus, but she refuses to comply.